BuiltBrokenModding/ICBM-Classic/notes/Notes.md

 ## Ticks

 Found `this.mc.getTickLength()` in EntityRenderer when doing GuiScreen work.
 Might be useful to reference in cases where we need the tick delta.

+## Unit tests

+`com.google.common.annotations.VisibleForTesting` seems this exists.
+Might want to try it for exposing functions for tests but not for everything.